Hana-Wang/de_alapin_totesys_streamlit_app/README.md

 # My Streamlit Project

-This project is a Streamlit app that loads data from AWS S3 and provides a dashboard for viewing data.
-The project also includes an upload script for uploading data to S3.
+This project is a Streamlit app that loads parquet table data from AWS S3 and provides a dashboard for viewing data.
+The project also includes an upload script for uploading data to S3, an tranfer_data script for transferring table data from PostgreSQL to tables in the formats including parquet, csv and json.

 ## File Structure